 - Review of FY24 School-Parent Compact

 - Suggestions for next year's Compact

-- Questions
+- Questions about the Compact?

 Parents' Right to Know

 Families have the right to ask:

 - about the professional qualifications of their child's teachers; and - if non-teacher personnel are providing instruction to their child and, if so, their professional qualifications.